 As director of the PUP Global Heritage Consortium one of our objectives is to promote interpretation in Latin America.
-We do this through our webinars, publications, and the coorganization of the First Latin American Congress on Heritage Interpretation.
+We do this through our webinars, publications (see upcoming books), and most of all the coorganization of the First Latin American Congress on Heritage Interpretation.
 As co-organizer I worked with Dr. Antonieta Jimenez (on the PUP board of directors) as well as professor at the El Colegio de Michoacan in Mexico to organize this historic event in October 2018.
-It was a teleconference with transmission centers at the University of Costa Rica, Tropical Science Center in Costa Rica, El Colegio de Michoacan, National School of Conservation, Restoration and Museography in Mexico, National Learning Service in Colombia, Universidad del Valle de Guatemala, Universidad Cientifica del Sur in Peru.
+It was a teleconference with transmission centers at the University of Costa Rica, Tropical Science Center in Costa Rica, El Colegio de Michoacan, National School of Conservation, Restoration and Museography in Mexico, National Learning Service in Colombia, Universidad del Valle de Guatemala, Universidad Científica del Sur in Peru.
 Together we organized the largest interpretation event in the history of Latin America and PUP played a pivotal role.
 The second congress is tentatively scheduled for the second half of 2020.